 Windows LNK Parsing Utility (lp)

-lp is a prototype version of a Windows SHLLINK parser that was designed to operate on shortcut files, but can parse SHLLINK artifacts from files that generate Jump Lists as well.
+lp is a command line version of a Windows SHLLINK parser that was designed to operate on shortcut files, but can parse SHLLINK artifacts from files that generate Jump Lists as well.
 Originally inspired by the forensic class taken from the SANS Institute back in Jan 2010, lp is a useful tool for any computer forensic toolkit.

 While shortcut files can reside in just about any directory, the primary location for many shortcut files is: %APPDATA%\ Microsoft\ Windows\ Recent\ <shortcut files>, where the %APPDATA% is resolved to C:\Users\<user account>\AppData\Roaming.
 This is where the operating system automatically creates a shortcut based on a user double clicking on an application to launch it.